RedPRL/algaeff/README.markdown

 This library aims to collect reusable, general effects-based components we have seen when constructing our proof assistants using OCaml 5.
 All components here have appeared in various tutorials on algebraic effects; `algaeff` wraps these well-known components into an OPAM package.

+## API Stability

+We use [semantic versioning.](https://semver.org/) Breaking changes will bump the major version number.

 ## Components

 - [Algaeff.State](https://redprl.org/algaeff/algaeff/Algaeff/State): mutable states